chaklam-silpasuwanchai/Python-for-Data-Science/GENERAL_TIPS.md

 - Look for inspirations
   - Read papers; read 25 papers for good results, read 100 papers for breakthroughs
   - Look at github; many nice guys out there
-- Deep learning is a craft (not entirely 100% science), so it is very normal to have a trial and error, but there is always something call "intuition" behind.
-TA and myself ALSO don't have answers to your questions because there is no definite science behind most of these deep stuffs.
+- Deep learning is still a craft (not entirely 100% science); researchers are still understanding it, so it is very normal that the formulation of the architecture is very much a trial and error process, but there is always something call "intuition" behind - read papers to learn these "tricks".
+TA and myself don't always have answers to your questions because there is no definite science one-for-all solution behind most of these deep learning stuffs.